Morrisons Logo

 Morrisons Emblem

-The designers found a middle ground – an option that satisfied most of the clients.
-It does not have geometric shapes, as in the previous emblems, but it has a pattern of orange leaves.
-They look like the crown of a tree, and the letter “i” from the word “Morrisons” serves as the trunk.
-Below is the inscription “Since 1899”.
-This phrase reminds of the historical past of the company and underlines its many years of experience.
-In general, the style is similar to the British one – it looks luxurious and confident.
+The designers found a middle ground—an option that satisfied most of the clients.
+It does not have geometric shapes, as in the previous emblems, but a pattern of orange leaves.
+The leaves look like the crown of a tree, and the letter “i” from the word “Morrisons” serves as the trunk.
+The style is generally similar to the British one—it looks luxurious and confident.

 Morrisons Symbol

 The logo update allowed the retailer to increase brand awareness.
 The font has completely changed: the serifs have disappeared, and all letters except the first “M” have become lowercase.
-The only thing that now reminds the old design is the yellow-green color scheme.
+The yellow-green color scheme is the only thing that now reminds the old design.
 But the designers moved away from the classics, opting for darker shades: Mikado Yellow (# FFC20E) for the leaf pattern and Castleton Green (# 00563F) for the chain’s name.
+In 2021, they made the green lighter to better match the bright yellow.

 What does the Morrisons logo mean?